huehello/website/faq/huehello.md

  **Widget does not reconnect when I come home**<br/> - Please ensure location permission is provided to the app.
 If it is already provided, disable it and open HueHello.
 Goto Smart Notification -> click on Location permission and allow permission.
 It should work.

 {: .box-plain}
+ **Animated scene stops after sometime**<br/> It can happen when Android kills our app when running in background.
+Kindly remove the app from Battery optimisation and try.

+{: .box-plain}
  **Is it free or paid?**<br/> - A lot of features are free, and few features come up with trial.
 Please understand App development costs money.

  {: .box-plain}